zchee/golang-wiki/GoArm.md

 # Introduction

-Go is fully supported on linux/arm.
+Go is fully supported on Linux and Darwin.
 Any Go program that you can compile for x86/x86\_64 should work on Arm.
-Besides Linux, Go is also experimentally supported on FreeBSD, and NetBSD.
-There is a also unofficial port to [Darwin (iOS)](https://bitbucket.org/minux/goios).
+Besides Linux and Darwin, Go is also experimentally supported on FreeBSD, and NetBSD.

 # Supported architectures